 of inherited factors in susceptibility to neurologic disorders, primarily focusing on seizure

 disorders.
 She is also interested in methodologic issues in genetic epidemiology, including

 research designs for testing gene-environment interaction, methods for collection of valid family

 history data, and approaches to assessing familial aggregation.

 Shawn T. Sorge

-Shawn received a B.A in Psychology and Religious Studies from Brooklyn College, City University of New York in 2010, and a M.A in Psychology and Education from Teachers College, Columbia University in 2014.
-He has worked on numerous research projects, including studies on the psychosocial impact of genetics in epilepsy, spirituality and mental health, and the cognitive impairments of Alzheimer's disease.
+Shawn is a Ph.D. student in Clinical Psychology at Long Island University, Brooklyn.
+He received a B.A in Psychology and Religion from Brooklyn College, City University of New York in 2010, and M.A in Psychology in Education from Teachers College, Columbia University in 2014.
+His research interests include the psychosocial impacts of causal attributions of illness, religion/spirituality and well-being, mind-body medicine, and cognitive impairments of neurological disorders.